 2. Pollack & His Family Frantically Tried to Reach Meadow After the Shooting, but Her Phone Just Kept Ringing

 Eighteen-year-old Meadow Pollack was one of 17 victims shot to death when a former student allegedly stormed Stoneman Douglas and starting shooting students.
-According to the New York Post, Nikolas Cruz, 19, pulled the fire alarm in order to create panic and chaos before he started shooting.
+According to the New York Post, Nikolas Cruz, 19, is accused of pulling the fire alarm in order to create panic and chaos before he allegedly started shooting.

 Meadow’s family told The Palm Beach Post that Meadow was missing and that they had frantically called her cell phone when the news broke of the shooting, but it just continued ringing.
 Her family confirmed her death the following morning.